paulo-pertierra/google-professional-devops-cert-notes/3.1 Balancing change, velocity, and reliability of the service./SLIs SLOs SLAs.md

 SRE begins with the idea that availability is prerequisite for success.
 In SRE terms, defines whether a system is able to fulfill its intended function at a point in time.

+If you’re building a system from scratch, make sure that SLIs and SLOs are part of your system requirements.
+If you already have a production system but don’t have them clearly defined, then that’s your highest priority work.

 ## SLI - Service Level Indicators

 A carefully selected monitoring metrics that measure one aspect of a service's reliability.